pearcej/complex/_sources/SmallWorldGraphs/Glossary.rst

+..
+Copyright (C)  Jan Pearce
+    This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.

 Glossary
 --------

 **Breadth-First Search:** This algorithm starts at the root of the tree and explores all of the neighbor nodes at the present level before moving on to the nodes at the next level.

 **Clique:** A set of nodes that are completely connected; that is, there are edges between all pairs of nodes in the set.